 You cannot enable both root guard and loop guard at the same time.

 You can enable this feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.

 Beginning in privileged EXEC mode, follow these steps to enable root guard on an interface.
 This procedure is optional.